sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 Tests will be compiled as web services, so that you can (optionally) return JSON to indicate the success / failure of one or more tests.

-Test coverage is determined simply by the existence of at least one file per Job / Service.
-Jobs will typically be tested by examining the outputs created.
+Test coverage is determined simply by the existence of at least one file per Job / Service, and details displayed when running `sasjs compile`.

+Jobs may be tested by examining the outputs created.
 Services can be tested by calling them with various inputs, eg using `proc stp` or the [mv_jobwaitfor](https://core.sasjs.io/mv__jobwaitfor_8sas.html) macro.
-Coverage is displayed when running `sasjs compile`.

 Additional tests can also be defined in the `testFolders` array.
 When running `sasjs test`, a `testsetup.sas` file is executed first, then all the tests, and finally a `testteardown.sas`.